lacework/lql-queries/README.md

 This repository is organized by source:

-- *K8s*: Kubernetes data - See [https://docs.lacework.com/onboarding/kubernetes-security-overview#kubernetes-security-overview](Kubernetes Security Overview)
+- *K8s*: Kubernetes data - See [Kubernetes Security Overview](https://docs.lacework.com/onboarding/kubernetes-security-overview#kubernetes-security-overview)
-- *K8s/Audit-Logs*: Kuberenetes Audit log data - See [https://docs.lacework.com/onboarding/kubernetes-audit-logs-overview](Kubernetes Audit Logs Overview)
+- *K8s/Audit-Logs*: Kuberenetes Audit log data - See [Kubernetes Audit Logs Overview](https://docs.lacework.com/onboarding/kubernetes-audit-logs-overview)

 To run the query, and to modify them, do the following: